Eight Lucky (and Delicious!) Foods to Eat for Chinese New Year

 Probably the most well-known Chinese New Year food, dumplings are believed to bring wealth and prosperity.
 They're traditionally made to look like ingots (the currency used during the Ming Dynasty), which are boat-shaped, oval, and turned up at the ends.
 Legend has it that the more dumplings you eat during the holiday, the better off you'll be in the coming year.
 Talk about a win-win situation!

-Whole steamed fish is meant to bring abundance from the beginning of the year to the tail end, as the word for fish in Chinese is a homonym for surplus.
+Whole steamed fish, such as our Steamed Black Bass with Ginger and Scallions, is meant to bring abundance from the beginning of the year to the tail end, as the word for fish in Chinese is a homonym for surplus.
 It's important that the fish is fresh, not frozen, and served with the head and tail intact.

 Long noodles are served uncut and symbolize, you guessed it, longevity.
-Our festive recipe calls for stir-frying noodles with garlic, ginger, Chinese celery, yellow leeks, shiitake and trumpet mushrooms, and snow peas, then garnishing with fried lotus root and scallions.
+Our festive Wok-Fried Long Life Noodles with New Year Vegetables recipe calls for stir-frying noodles with garlic, ginger, Chinese celery, yellow leeks, shiitake and trumpet mushrooms, and snow peas, then garnishing with fried lotus root and scallions.

 Shrimp represent liveliness, as well as happiness and good fortune because the Chinese word for the crustacean sounds like laughter.
-The secret behind the shatteringly crisp texture for our salt-and-pepper version?
+The secret behind the shatteringly crisp texture for our Classic Dry-Fried Pepper and Salt Shrimp?
 Rinsing the shrimp in a brine before dry-frying.